 Development of the program

-A Consultation Paper has been developed to seek input on the design and implementation of the Suburban Hubs program.
+A Consultation Paper was developed to seek input on the design and implementation of the Suburban Hubs program.
 This process has now closed.

-As part of implementing the Suburban Hubs program, the Department will also undertake scoping work to analyse data and research to inform selection requirements for suitable Hub locations.
+As part of implementing the Suburban Hubs program, the Department will also undertake analysis and research work to inform selection requirements for suitable Hub locations.
 Further information regarding program design and implementation will be available in due course.